percona/postgresql-docs/docs/solutions/ha-setup-apt.md

 1. [Install Percona Distribution for PostgreSQL](../apt.md) on `node1`, `node2` and `node3`.

-2. Remove the data directory.
-Patroni requires a clean environment to initialize a new cluster.
+2. Even though Patroni can use an existing Postgres installation, remove the data directory to force it to initialize a new Postgres cluster instance.
 Use the following commands to stop the PostgreSQL service and then remove the data directory:

    ```{.bash data-prompt="$"}
    $ sudo systemctl stop postgresql